anup810/anup810/README.md

 A passionate iOS developer from Canada.

-- 🌱 I’m currently learning AWS Cloud Practitioner, Vapor, SwiftUI, and Core Data
+- 🌱 I’m currently learning Vapor and Core Data
 - 👯 I’m looking to collaborate on iOS Development Projects
-- 💬 Ask me about iOS, Swift, Vapor, Python, and Machine Learning
+- 💬 Ask me about iOS, Swift, Vapor, Python, Machine Learning, and AWS
 - 📫 How to reach me **anupsaud10@gmail.com**
 - ⚡ Fun fact **I love exploring new technologies and spending time outdoors**